I. Acceptable and Responsible Use Policy

-The Enterprise Information Systems team provides programming services to various offices of the University.
+The Office of Digital Learner Experience (DLX) provides programming services to various offices of the University.
 These services include ad hoc query reporting, subroutine writing, screen modifications and menu building (e.g. placing reports on user menus).

-All requests for programming requests must be submitted to the IT Help Desk.
-EIS staff will then determine the scope of work and place the service request on the EIS project list.
+All requests for programming requests must be submitted to the Office of Digital Learner Experience (DLX) Help Desk.
+The Office of Digital Learner Experience (DLX) staff will then determine the scope of work and place the service request on the DLX project list.
 All requests will be handled on a first come first serve basis unless a different priority is established at the time of submission.

 D. Administrative Data and Systems Policy

 It is the policy of Maryville University to implement controls to secure and limit vulnerability of administrative data and applications stored in/and accessible by University owned computing systems and by University employees.

 Access to administrative data and applications residing on any University owned computing system or application will be granted to employees of Maryville University only.
 Access to data and applications will be granted only to the extent necessary for employees to exercise the responsibilities of their employment.

 Students who are employees of the University, with supervisor permission, may access administrative data and applications to the extent necessary to perform the responsibilities of their employment.